 Please fill in, sign and date the enclosed form of proxy and return it in the accompanying addressed envelope which requires no further postage if mailed in the United States.
 If you attend the Annual Meeting and wish to vote your shares in person, you may do so.
 Your cooperation in giving this matter your prompt attention will be appreciated.

 THOMAS L. FEAZELL, SENIOR VICE PRESIDENT, GENERAL COUNSEL AND SECRETARY

-Russell, Kentucky December 5, 1994
+Russell, Kentucky December 5, 1994 (This page has been left blank intentionally.)

 GRAPHIC MATERIAL CROSS-REFERENCE PAGE